-Next, Hyde has signed on to direct the film adaptation of Emma Jane Unsworth’s hit novel, Animals.
-US actor Alia Shawkat (Arrested Development, Search Party) is attached to star in the UK production alongside English actor Holliday Grainger.
+Next, Hyde has wrapped an adaptation of Emma Jane Unsworth’s hit novel, Animals starring US actor Alia Shawkat (Arrested Development, Search Party) and English actor Holliday Grainger.
 It may seem like a world apart but, as Hyde is proving, Adelaide isn’t so far away.

 Fucking Adelaide airs on ABCTV on Sunday July 15.
 It is currently streaming on ABC iView.